kostty/newrepo/README.md

-# newrepo
+# "newrepo"
-## this is a new repo  created on
+## This is a new repo created on
-### 16/10/15
+### 24/12/16
-  No name or content has been added so far
-but expected topics are:
-* topic 1
-* topic 2
-* topic 3
+ This is going to be a base of the repository for the new product.

+ Stay tuned!